-A new Philly-set Hallmark holiday movie will feature Donna Kelce and a Philly Specials song
+New Hallmark holiday movie will feature Donna Kelce and a Philly Specials song

 Lane Johnson, Jordan Mailata, and Jason Kelce will have a song in the Philly-set “Christmas on Call.”

-Every year on the day after Thanksgiving, I begin a month-long indulgence of one of my favorite guilty pleasures — spoon feeding myself buckets of sappy Hallmark holiday movies.
+Every year on the day after Thanksgiving, I begin a monthlong indulgence of one of my favorite guilty pleasures — spoon-feeding myself buckets of sappy Hallmark holiday movies.

 Though these epic works of cinematic achievement begin airing in mid-October, I make myself wait, lest they lose their tinsel-like luster.

-But this year I’m going to have to make an exception because the week before Thanksgiving, Hallmark is premiering a new Philly-set holiday movie, Christmas on Call, featuring a cameo by Donna Kelce and a new Christmas song by the Philly Specials, the singing trio of Eagles players Lane Johnson, Jordan Mailata, and their recently-retired teammate, Jason Kelce.
+But this year I’m going to have to make an exception because the week before Thanksgiving, Hallmark is premiering the new Philly-set Christmas on Call, featuring a cameo by Donna Kelce and a new Christmas song by the Philly Specials, the singing trio of Eagles players Lane Johnson, Jordan Mailata, and their recently-retired teammate, Jason Kelce.
 The song, which features Mt.
 Joy and appears on the Philly Specials’ upcoming third Christmas album, A Philly Special Christmas Party, is called “Santa Drives an Astrovan.”

 Well, Santa can drive that van straight into my heart because this is right up my Candy Cane Lane.